timlopes17/Chop-It-Phone-Sensor-Game/privacy-policy.md

 Privacy Policy

-This Privacy Policy describes how we collect, use, and share your personal information when you download and use our Android game ("Game").
+This Privacy Policy describes how we collect, use, and share your personal information when you download and use our Android game Chop It!.

 Information We Collect